Skipping Prime Day? Scoop Target deals on furniture, kitchen appliances, fire pits and more

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-Amazon Prime Day 2022 starts today, July 12 but Target already released its competing online-only Target Deal Days event yesterday, July 11.
-The savings are certainly rivaling the Prime Day deals and will run until tomorrow, July 13.
-If Prime Day isn't for you, we rounded up all the best discounts at Target to scoop instead.
+Amazon Prime Day 2022 started yesterday, July 12 but Target's competing online-only Target Deal Days event has been going since Monday, July 11.
+The savings are certainly rivaling the Prime Day deals and will run until the end of today, July 13.
+If Prime Day isn't for you, we rounded up all the best discounts at Target to scoop up instead.

 Shop competing Prime Day deals at Target